GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 **NOTE - Depending on the phase of testing, Server Authentication will be represented in different ways.
 Server Auth Disallow will include DisallowEKU = 1.3.6.1.5.5.7.3.1, "Server Authentication" after the list of EKUs. _no CTL entry_ will have no entry for Federal Common Policy.**

-   2h.
+2i.
 If the CTL does not have one of the above changes, start over or contact fpki@gsa.gov.

+#### Step 3 - Perform Website Testing

-3. Perform HTTPS tests, open Internet Explorer/Edge or Chrome and clear cache.
+3a.
+Perform HTTPS tests, open Internet Explorer/Edge or Chrome and clear cache.

 ```
    Ctrl + Shift + Del
 ```

-4. Go to a website using an FPKI certificate; and record results.
+3b.
+Go to a website using an FPKI certificate; and record results.
 Suggested websites:

 Websites Chained to COMMON
 - [PKI.Treasury.gov](https://pki.treasury.gov){:target="_blank"} - Treasury Root CA-issued (COMMON-chained)